Counselor Salary Guide By Region & Specialization

 There is a particular need for mental health counselors in rural areas, as there is a limited number of mental health professionals working in these areas.
 However, those working in rural areas—particularly the South—typically earn less than urban-based mental health counselors.

 As mental health counseling billing rates are commonly tied to what services are covered by insurance, pay differs greatly based on setting, location, and type(s) of insurance typical for patients in that area.
-According to the BLS (May 2022), there were 344,970 mental health counselors nationally (including those in substance abuse and behavioral disorders).
-They earned an average annual salary of $56,230 and the following percentiles:
+According to the BLS (May 2024), there were 440,380 mental health counselors nationally (including those in substance abuse and behavioral disorders)—the latest data available as of May 2025.
+They earned an average annual salary of $65,100 and the following percentiles:

 United States

-Mental health counselors are ranked by the U.S. News and World Report (2023) as the second-best social services job and within the top hundred of jobs overall.
-As the field quickly grows, mental health counselors enjoy a low unemployment rate of 0.5 percent.
+Mental health counselors are ranked by the U.S. News and World Report (2025) as the ninth-best social services job and within the top hundred of jobs overall.
+As the field quickly grows, mental health counselors enjoy a low unemployment rate.
 A huge contributor to this growth is that insurance companies are starting to cover mental health counseling instead of therapy provided by psychologists and psychiatrists, who commonly charge higher rates.

 While mental health counseling commonly requires a master’s degree and certification, it has a faster pathway to the workforce than psychiatry or psychology, which require a doctorate.